Dilshad Garden

 Dilshad Garden is a residential area of Shahdara district, which was planned and developed by Delhi Development Authority in the late 1970s and early 1980s.
 It falls under the both Shahdara and Seemapuri constituency of the legislative assembly.
-Thus, a part of Dilshad Garden falls under MLA of Seemapuri Vidhansabha Shri Veer Singh Dhingan and its other part falls under the MLA of Shahdara Vidhansabha Shri Sanjay Goyal.
+Thus, a part of Dilshad Garden falls under Delhi Legislative Assembly seats of Seemapuri Vidhan Sabha represented by Shri Veer Singh Dhingan and Shahdara Vidhan Sabha represented by Shri Sanjay Goyal.

 Housing within Dilshad Garden is divided into several blocks starting from A to R and several pockets A to SG.
 Every block has its own market and parks.
 Most of the residential development is in the form of New Delhi Development Authority (DDA) flats.

 The deer park is a public park.
 There is a weekly market at Dilshad Garden on Tuesdays.

 Education

 Schools include Hansaraj Smarak School, Greenway Modern School and Red Cross Society School and colleges such as University College of Medical Sciences and the Florence Nightingale College of Nursing.
 Medical facilities include Guru Teg Bahadur Hospital, Swami Dayanand Hospital and Jivan Jyoti Hospital right next door.